stackbit-projects/my-blog-85ada/content/pages/posts/logical-clocks-in-typescript.md

 ---
-title: Logical clocks in TypeScript
+title: Logical Clocks in TypeScript
 excerpt: >-
   The concept of a logical clock has been developed as a technique for managing eventually consistent distributed data stores.
 The idea is that, through the